OpenAstronomy/openastronomy.github.io/gsoc/background.md

 importantly who are interested in developing open source software.
 You don't need to be a Python guru or an astronomical coordinate system expert to be eligible -- projects are available that cover a range of previous experience in Python and astronomy.
-Underrepresented students from anywhere around the world are especially encouraged to apply.
+Students from any background from anywhere around the world is very welcome to apply.

 ### Testimonials